mcgivrer/minimal/docs/docs/chapter-05-bring_entity_and_its_manager.md

 }
 ```

-In the Entity definition we create the mechanism to initialize the id and name to some default values:
+In the Entity definition, we create the mechanism to initialize the id and name to some default values:

-- `id` is initialize with an internal index counter that is incremented on each Entity instantiation,
+- `id` is initialize with an internal index counter incremented on each Entity instantiation,
 - `name` is initialized to "entity_[id]" where id will be the current incremented index value.

-But we wan to display our entity, so we need more attributes :
+But we want to display our entity, so we need more attributes :

-- `x`,`y` the position on the play area of thiat object,
+- `x`,`y` the position on the play area of a that object,
 - `width` and `height`, the current size of that object (in a Rectangle box first, this will change on the future),
 - `dx`,`dy` some speed information